 How long will you hold my reserved materials for pick-up?

-Reserved materials will be held for curbside pick-up for 5 business days from the day you were notified.
+Reserved materials will be held for pick-up for 5 business days from the day you were notified.
 If you cannot make it to the library during this time frame, it's not a problem.
 Just contact the library to request alternative arrangements.

 *Any reserves not picked up will be placed back into circulation.

-Can my child get a library card?
+Can my child get a library member account?